Spectral gap for the growth-fragmentation equation via Harris's Theorem: Introduction and main result

 We are concerned here with the mathematical theory of this equation, and more precisely with its long-time behaviour as $t \to +\infty$.
 Under suitable conditions on the coefficients $\kappa$ and $g$, the typical behaviour is that the total population tends to grow exponentially at a rate $e^{\lambda t}$, for some $\lambda > 0$, and the normalised population distribution tends to approach a \emph{universal profile} for large times, independently of the initial condition.
 This has been investigated in a large amount of previous works, of which we give a short summary.
 The first mathematical study of this type of equation was done in \cite{DHT84} for the mitosis case, in a work inspired by some biophysical papers \cite{B68, BA67,SS71}.
 In \cite{DHT84}, the authors considered the mitosis kernel with the size variable in a bounded interval and proved exponential growth at a rate $\lambda$, and exponentially fast approach to the universal profile.
 In \cite{MMP05}, the authors considered the size variable in $(0,+\infty)$ and introduced the \emph{general relative entropy} method for several linear PDEs including the growth-fragmentation equation.
 They proved relaxation to equilibrium in $L^p$ spaces without an explicit rate.
 Following \cite{PR05} and \cite{LP09}, providing an explicit rate of convergence to a universal profile under reasonable assumptions became a topic of research for many other works.
 New functional inequalities were proved in \cite{CCM11, CCM11-2} in order to obtain explicit rates of convergence, see also~\cite{GS14}.
-Some authors provided explicit solutions as in \cite{ZvBW15} and \cite{ZvBW152}; some authors used a semigroup approach as in \cite{O92, BA06, BPR12, BG18, EN01, GN88, MS16}; and some authors used a probabilistic approach as in \cite{B03, B19, BW16, BW18, B18, BGP19,C21,C20,C17}.
+Some authors used a semigroup approach \cite{O92, BA06, BPR12, BG18, EN01, GN88,MS16} or a probabilistic approach \cite{BCGMZ13,B03, B19, BW16, BW18, BW20, B18, BGP19,C21,C20,CMP10,C17}, and some authors provided explicit solutions as in~\cite{ZvBW152}.
 In this paper we are able to give more general results regarding the speed of convergence to equilibrium: we obtain constructive results which cover a wide range of bounded and unbounded fragmentation rates, and which apply both in mitosis and uniform fragmentation situations.